Domestic Violence Abuse Therapy – Counselors and Coaches in Lynchburg

 The facts are that 1 in 4 women will experience domestic violence in their lifetime and nearly 3 million men are victims of assaults in the United States.
 It can happen to anyone; and while the effects can be devastating, there is help for you.

-At Thriveworks Lynchburg Counseling, our trained professional domestic violence counselors can help you put the pieces of your life back together.
+At Thriveworks Lynchburg Counseling, our trained professional domestic violence counselors and psychologists can help you put the pieces of your life back together.
 We understand that domestic abuse should not be viewed as “normal behavior.”
 It’s not acceptable!
 You do not deserve to be treated this way – for any reason.
 Our counselors will help you understand the difference between healthy and destructive relationships.
 They’ll work with you to be able to identify the triggers that cause domestic abuse so that you and your loved ones can stay safe.

 What is Domestic Violence / Domestic Abuse?